pravhub/Coding-Interviews/README.md

 One stop for solutions to programming interview questions.
 Questions are collected from popular websites such as leetcode.

-Files are named in the following way: lcxxxx.cs ==> xxx is the question number from leetcode.
+Files are named in the following way: lcxxxx.cs ==> xxxx is the question number from leetcode.